-A new generating unit in the second year of operation will generally have an-incomplete year of historical data for the previous financial yearReference Year.
-In this case, the procedure above is used to estimate the dispatch for the period prior to the historicalReference Year data being available.
+A new generating unit in the second year of operation will generally have incomplete data for the Reference Year.
+In this case, the procedure above is used to estimate the dispatch for the period prior to the Reference Year data being available.